indygreg/python-build-standalone/README.rst

    Relative path to Python's standard library (where ``.py`` and resource files are located).

+python_stdlib_test_packages
+   Array of strings of Python packages that define tests.
+(Version 4 or above only.)

 link_mode
    How `libpython` is linked.
 Values can be one of the following: